Bella Vista, Philadelphia: Education

 All residents of Bella Vista are zoned to Furness High School.

-The Free Library of Philadelphia operates the Charles Santore Branch (formerly Southwark Branch), serving Bella Vista.
+The Free Library of Philadelphia operates the Charles Santore Branch, serving Bella Vista.
+Before 2004 Santore was known as the Southwark Branch.

 Public parks

 Bella Vista is home to Cianfrani Park, located at 8th and Fitzwater Streets; Bardascino Park, 10th and Carpenter Streets on the former site of Touro Hall and Community Hospital; Palumbo Park, www.palumbopark.org, 700 block of Catherine Street; the Palumbo Recreation Center, 10th and Fitzwater Streets, and adjacent to Starr Garden, 6th and Lombard Streets.

 Each park is supported through the volunteer efforts of its own Friends of Parks group, which helps maintain and raise funds to support the maintenance of the park and its trees and plants.
 The volunteer groups also produce public events in the parks such as summer concert series, yoga, and outdoor movies.
 Bardascino Park hosts a neighborhood bocce league.

 Bella Vista features a permanent community garden at 10th and Kimball Streets.